ayokanme/ayokanme.github.io/_posts/2023-12-29-writing-innovation.md

 \
 _**Notes**_

 [^1]: I started putting this article together shortly after my return from Egypt.
 But it didn't feel complete.
 Fast-forward a couple of months and I discovered Sublime, where I could collect my ideas and allow them to collide with others, even as I thought through them.
-Related musings can be found in my collection -- [Cognitive Revolutions](https://sublime.app/cognitive-revolutions)
+Related musings can be found in my [collection on Sublime](https://sublime.app/cognitive-revolutions)